 welcome to the Duke global travel office guidance for entry visas to the People’s Republic of China.

-If you have any questions, please write Christy Parrish (parrish@duke.edu).
+If you have any questions, please write the Global Travel Office (GTO).

 Of note: